Polynesian Cultural Center: Ali’i Luau vs Gateway Buffet

 BronzeIslands of Polynesia & HA: Breath of LifeNot Included$119.95$95.96

-As you can see in the image above, “Silver” seats which come with the Gateway Buffet are either in the back or on the side.
+As you can see from the image above, the “Silver” seats that come with the Gateway Buffet Package are located towards the back or on the sides.

-For your reference, this picture was taken from the “Silver” level seating.
+For your reference, this picture below was taken from the “Silver” level area.

 Ali’i Luau vs Gateway Buffet: How to Decide

-Whether you should go to the Ali’i Luau or to the Gateway Buffet really depends on what you want between the village tour and the night show.
+Deciding between Ali’i Luau or Gateway Buffet really depends on what you’re looking for in terms of the village tour and the night show.

-It is a top-tier luau with delicious foods and sophisticated performance, provided in a facility built specifically for a luau.
-You will enjoy it.
+It’s a top-tier luau with delicious food and sophisticated performances, all provided in a facility specifically designed for a luau.
+You’re guaranteed to have a great time.

-You can come and go any time as long as the facility is open, so it will give you more flexibility and you can pay more attention to your peers.
+You can come and go as you please while the facility is open, giving you more flexibility and the ability to focus on your peers.

 Here are the packages and you get 10% of discount if you book at least 10 days in advance.